 Students planning to graduate should familiarize themselves with the dates relating to application for graduation and other pertinent deadlines (see the “Calendar”).
 It is necessary to apply for graduation by the specified deadline in order to graduate in a particular term, whether or not the student plans to attend the commencement ceremonies.

-Students admitted to the Graduate Division are assumed to be mature adults and are expected to behave accordingly.
+Students admitted to Graduate Education are assumed to be mature adults and are expected to behave accordingly.
 All written work should observe high editorial standards, and high standards of academic honesty are expected.
 Though advisory services are provided to assist the student, the student alone is responsible for following the procedures and completing the steps required in the degree program.
-Requirements of the Graduate Division, both procedural and substantive, may be waived only by written request of the student and/or committee concerned and must have the written approval of the Graduate Division.
-Petition forms are available in department offices, the Graduate Division Student Services Office, and online at manoa.hawaii.edu/graduate/.
+Requirements of Graduate Education, both procedural and substantive, may be waived only by written request of the student and/or committee concerned and must have written approval of Graduate Education.
+Petition forms are available in department offices, the Graduate Education Student Services Office, and online at manoa.hawaii.edu/graduate/.

 If a graduate student fails to maintain the standards of academic or professional integrity expected in his or her discipline or program, the student's admission to the program may be terminated.
 (See "Campus Policies" for further discussion of policy pertaining to academic honesty.)